AlexShkarin/pyLabLib/docs/devices/Toptica.rst

 Software requirements
 -----------------------

 The device is connected to the PC via RS232 or USB.
 RS232 simply requires a COM-port controller on the PC, which in most cases is a USB-to-Serial adapter.
 Such adapters normally come with their standard drivers.
 The USB version simply involves a built-in USB-to-Serial converter (e.g., a standard FTDI chip), so it also shows up as a virtual COM port.
-Hence, it requires relatively standard drivers, which are either included with the laser, or can be download from the `manufacturer's website <https://www.toptica.com/products/single-mode-diode-lasers/ibeam-smart/>`__ (e.g., together with the TOPAS control software).
+Hence, it requires relatively standard drivers, which are either included with the laser, or can be download from the `manufacturer's website <https://www.toptica.com/products/single-mode-diode-lasers/ibeam-smart/>`__, for example, together with the TOPAS control software.

 Connection